Skip to Content

 Paris is well known for its famous bistros and brassieres so you may want to visit an old school brassiere in St. Germain.
 Once the hangout of philosophers and writers like Hemingway, Cafes like Brasserie Lipp, Cafe Les Deux Magots and Cafe de Flore have barely changed over the decades.

-12. (Free) Paper Placemat Souvenirs from your Favorite French Bistro
+12. Free Souvenir from Paris– Paper Placemat from your Favorite French Bistro

 My friend Meg snared several on her last trip to Paris and plans to laminate them so they can be used back home.